grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 How it **works**:

-- This alert applies when memberlist is used for the ring backing store.
+- This alert applies when memberlist is used as KV store for hash rings.
 - All Mimir instances using the ring, regardless of type, join a single memberlist cluster.
-- Each instance (=memberlist cluster member) should be able to see all others.
+- Each instance (ie. memberlist cluster member) should see all memberlist cluster members.
 - Therefore the following should be equal for every instance:
   - The reported number of cluster members (`memberlist_client_cluster_members_count`)
-  - The total number of currently responsive instances.
+  - The total number of currently responsive instances that use memberlist KV store for hash ring.

 How to **investigate**: